Cooking baskets are a simple tool that can help drain food when heavy pans are difficult to lift

 Our occupational therapist will consider all of your physical, psychological and social needs to maximise your potential to lead an active and fulfilling lifestyle.
 They work closely with you and, if appropriate your family and carers, to develop a clear understanding of your individual difficulties and priorities for treatment.

 Depending on your situation, treatment sessions may include equipment advice, information about local resources/services, education on adaptive strategies, practical sessions, group work and social activities.
+We also offer tips and advice to help with everyday tasks online.

 HOW COULD OCCUPATIONAL THERAPY BENEFIT ME?